AlbusPotter16/Tour-Website/README.md

 # Tour-Project
 <b>Calling All Open Source Contributors: Join Us in Shaping the Future of this Repository!
 Try Making Some Changes!</b> <br>

-Here I used <b>Html, Css & javascript</b> To create the front end part of the website and for storing the Contact Information in the Database we used <b>php</b> as a backend language.
+Here I used <b>Html, Css & javascript</b> To create the front end part of the website

 The HomePage of the Website is with<b> main.html</b> file.